SiliconLabs/wiseconnect/examples/snippets/wlan/power_save_deep_sleep/readme.md

 ## Purpose/Scope

 This application demonstrates how to enable power save deep sleep profile with SiWx91x.
-This application enables power save profile mode in STANDBY_POWER_SAVE_WITH_RAM_RETENTION and then wait in a scheduler for some time.
-Once it will come out of delay, it will start running in HIGH performance mode.
+This application enables power save profile mode in STANDBY_POWER_SAVE and then wait in a scheduler for some time.
+Once it will come out of delay, the application starts from main().

 ## Prerequisites/Setup Requirements